 Childhood Cassettes looks at the tapes we listened to as young rapscallions.
-Today, Luke Davis gives us the lowdown on a childhood defined by reggae music before all that hip hop stuff kicked in.
+Here’s the lowdown on my childhood defined by reggae music before all that hip hop stuff kicked in.

 I’ve never shied away from admitting that I jumped into music very late, both as a practitioner and a serious listener.
 Sure, I had my own cheesy pop cassettes but I was never the type to adorn my bedroom walls with pop star regalia or cry at the news of a band’s break up.
 Bubbling underneath, however, was a steady stream of reggae music fed to me by my Caribbean parents in the form of cassettes, CDs and occasionally vinyl.
 My house became a mini Jamaica during the summer when the sun decided to come out (and stay out).
 The odd barbecue brought with it the happy horns of Beres Hammond and the loving lyricism of as the burgers and sausages sizzled.
 Car journeys were never boring when the tape player was on.
 My dad would often record other cassettes and CDs onto blank tapes for the car before we got a CD player so certain trips became associated with certain songs/compilations.
 I remember one particular trip to Bradford, my hometown, when I went to visit some of my family.
 The feeling of excitement was electric and the song that will stay with me forever in that moment was Singing Melody’s Let If Flow.
 It was the song that played as we exited the M62.
 Unfortunately, the happiness later turned into sadness as I missed my mum who hadn’t joined me and my dad on the trip.
 I learnt the word “fickle” during that stay.

 “One good thing about music, when it hits you, you feel no pain.” – Bob Marley